ailabstw/FLaVor/examples/hello-fl-client/README.md

         output_dict["metrics"] = metrics
         SaveInfoJson(output_dict)

-        # Tell the server that this round of training work has ended.
+        # (Handle Events) Tell the server that this round of training work has ended.
         SetEvent("TrainFinished")
 ```